Taj Mahal (musician): Early life

-For some time he thought of pursuing farming over music.
-His passion began on a dairy farm in Palmer, Massachusetts, not far from Springfield, at age 16.
-By 19, he had become farm foreman.
+For some time, Henry thought of pursuing farming over music.
+His passion began on a dairy farm in Palmer, Massachusetts, not far from Springfield, at the age of 16.
+By the time he was 19, he had become farm foreman.
 "I milked anywhere between thirty-five and seventy cows a day.
 I clipped udders.
 I grew corn.
 I grew Tennessee redtop clover.
 Alfalfa."
 Mahal believes in growing one's own food, saying, "You have a whole generation of kids who think everything comes out of a box and a can, and they don't know you can grow most of your food."
 Because of his personal support of the family farm, Mahal regularly performs at Farm Aid concerts.

 Henry chose his stage name, Taj Mahal, from dreams he had about Mahatma Gandhi, India, and social tolerance.
-He started using the stage name in 1959 or 1961—around the same time he began attending the University of Massachusetts.
+Henry started using the stage name in 1959 or 1961—around the same time he began attending the University of Massachusetts.
 Despite having attended a vocational agriculture school, becoming a member of the National FFA Organization, and majoring in animal husbandry and minoring in veterinary science and agronomy, Mahal decided to pursue music instead of farming.
-In college he led a rhythm and blues band called Taj Mahal & The Elektras.
-Before heading for the U.S. West Coast, he was also part of a duo with Jessie Lee Kincaid.
+In college, he led a rhythm and blues band called Taj Mahal & The Elektras.
+Before heading for the US West Coast, he was also part of a duo with Jessie Lee Kincaid.